Quiberon: Use in popular culture

 3 Days in Quiberon (German: 3 Tage in Quiberon) is a 2018 drama film directed by Emily Atef and set in the town.

 Quiberon is the home of a professional Quidditch team operating within the fictional Harry Potter universe.
 The Quiberon Quafflepunchers team members players wear shocking-pink robes.

+In Oz book installment The Giant Horse of Oz (1928) by Ruth Plumly Thompson, Quiberon is the name of a sea serpent.